You’ve made it!! Congratulations!

 + Massage your perineum

-Massaging your perineum is an important step in your vaginal birth recovery journey.
-However, don't start before your scar and perineum are fully healed.
+Massaging your perineum is an important part of your vaginal birth recovery journey.
+However, be sure to wait until your scar and perineum are fully healed and you have received clearance from your doctor before starting.

 + Care for your C-section scar